calebbram/Mbiol-GitHub-Assignment/README.md

 This repository contains data on monthly average rainfall in Oxford and Melbourne from 1855-2015.
-The code combines the two separate datasets on rainfall into a single dataset, and plots the monthly average rainfall data for both locations together in a simple line graph.
+The code combines the two separate datasets on rainfall into a single dataset and plots the monthly average rainfall data for both locations together in a simple line graph.

 To run this analysis use the following commands: